LeandroCantero/LeandroCantero/README.md

 - 📫 How to reach me **Lcantero18@gmail.com**

-- 📄 Know about my experiences Now I'm working for Huenei IT Services.
+- 📄 Know about my experiences: Now I'm working for Huenei IT Services.

 <h3 align="left">Connect with me:</h3>
 <p align="left">